RetroPie/RetroPie-Docs/docs/Sound-Issues.md

     Hardware device with all software conversions
 ````

-As you can see from the list above, I have a justboom RPi HAT, and the justboom sound driver has configured itself as the "default" Audio Card, meaning that I would need to select the "default" AUDIO CARD option from within EmulationStation in order to use my JustBoom Audio HAT.
+As you can see from the list above, I have a justboom RPi HAT, and the justboom sound driver has configured itself as the "default" Audio Card, meaning that I have disabled the on-board built-in sound card, and the Justboom RPi HAT has been assigned as the default Audio Card in Raspbian.
+I would need to select the "default" AUDIO CARD option from within EmulationStation in order to use my JustBoom Audio HAT.

 ## Step 3: Choosing the Audio Device (Mixer)

 Third step is to select which Audio Mixer you want EmulationStation to use on the ALSA Audio Card you selected in Step 2, by choosing the relevant AUDIO DEVICE option from the SOUND SETTINGS menu.
 You can choose from one of the following options:

-* "PCM": This controls the volume of the sound going into the audio device from the Operating System.
+* **PCM**: This controls the volume of the sound going into the audio device from the Operating System.
 This is a common audio mixer option for the standard RPi.
-* "Speaker": This is another mixer option, but I'm unsure what it selects as I've never used it.
+* **Speaker**: This is another mixer option, but I'm unsure what it selects as I've never used it.
-* "Master": This is typically the main volume control and is the most common audio mixer option.
+* **Master**: This is typically the main volume control and is the most common audio mixer option.
 This is the option that you should use for most devices (including Hifiberry Audio RPi HATs).
-* "Digital": This audio mixer controls the volume levels when it's still digital.
+* **Digital**: This audio mixer controls the volume levels when it's still digital.
 This is the option that you should use for Justboom Audio RPi HATs.
-* "Analogue": This is another option for use for sound cards that use the Analogue mixer to control the main volume.
+* **Analogue**: This is another option for use for sound cards that use the Analogue mixer to control the main volume.

 NOTE: If you do not see any of these options when you run 'amixer scontrols -D <AudioCard>' on your system, do not despair.
 You can [add your own custom audio device mixer using these instructions](#adding-custom-audio-card-audio-device-or-omx-player-audio-device) and everything will work!